WiseLibs/better-sqlite3/API.md

 Causes the prepared statement to only return the value of the first column of any rows that it retrieves, rather than the entire row object.

-You can toggle this on/off as you please.
+You can toggle this on/off as you please:

 ```js
 var stmt = db.prepare(SQL);